 - Advanced Auditing and Assurance

 Module listings are for guide purposes only and are subject to change.

 Information for international students

-If your native language is not English, you must provide satisfactory evidence that you have an adequate knowledge and understanding of written and spoken English.
-We require an IELTS of 6.0 (with no element below 5.5).
+If your native language is not English, you must provide satisfactory evidence that you have an adequate knowledge and understanding of written and spoken English:

 Course contact details